Rahul998485/mirror_me/README.md

 ## instruction to run

 This pipeline is a combination of consecutive training and testing of GMM + TOM.
-GMM generates the warped clothes according to the target human.
-Then, TOM blends the warped clothes outputs from GMM into the target human properties, to generate the final try-on output.
+GMM generates the wraped clothes according to the target human.
+Then, TOM blends the wraped clothes outputs from GMM into the target human properties, to generate the final try-on output.

 1) Install the requirements
 2) Download/Prepare the dataset
 3) Train GMM network
-4) Get warped clothes for training set with trained GMM network, and copy warped clothes & masks inside `data/train` directory
+4) Get wraped clothes for training set with trained GMM network, and copy wraped clothes & masks inside `data/train` directory
 5) Train TOM network
 6) Test GMM for testing set
-7) Get warped clothes for testing set, copy warped clothes & masks inside `data/test` directory
+7) Get wraped clothes for testing set, copy wraped clothes & masks inside `data/test` directory
 8) Test TOM testing set

 ## Installation